-So you’re become a leader of volunteers.
+So you’ve become a leader of volunteers.
 Exciting!
 You may be setting up a program from scratch, or taking over from a previous coordinator.
 In both cases it makes sense to start with a bit of planning to build a solid foundation to everything that comes next.

-How to set up a volunteer program:
+How to start a volunteer program:

 - What is there to discover about your organisation

-- What are the best ways for getting to know your volunteers
+- Getting to know your volunteers

-- What rules and regulations should you put in place for your volunteers
+- What rules and regulations should you put in place

 Understanding your role and position in the organisation is a priceless starting point when you’re starting out as a volunteer coordinator.
 And having a good overview of the whole system is a jackpot for starting off with the right foot.
 Your organisation may have good onboarding processes where you may be handed this information on a silver platter.
 Lucky you!
 More often it’s still likely you need to go full-on into detective mode and figure out the state of things yourself.

 If it’s the latter, it’s best to invest in a shiny new notebook and dig out your favourite stationery – mapping everything out for yourself is a first step you won’t regret.